yxbh/KEngine/README.md

 ----------------------------
 | Building for development |
 ----------------------------
-The library is built as a library.
+The engine is built as a library.
 A VS12 solution is provided.

 The engine has the follow dependencies:
  - SFML 2.x